Xuwx37/scenarios/python/challenge-linear-algebra-solving-with-numpy/step3.md

 ## TODO

-Write a Python function `determinant_matrix(matrix)` that takes a NumPy matrix as input and calculates its determinant.
+Write a Python function `determinant_matrix(matrix)` in `determinant_matrix.py` that takes a NumPy matrix as input and calculates its determinant.
 The function should return the determinant value as a float.

 - The `numpy.linalg.det(matrix)` function is used to calculate the determinant of a NumPy `matrix` and it returns the determinant value as a float.